What Ways Of Being Are You Choosing?

 - The Ways in Your Outer Ring reflect how you approach different aspects of your life and work.

 Each group of Ways contains several pairs of opposites.
 Each pairing reflects a gradient between a generative and what could be considered a less constructive or Shadow Way of Being.
-However, it is important to appreciate that even these Shadow Ways can be situationally appropriate and therefore not inherently negative.

-Once you select a target Way, you contemplate what that way would look like in practice.
-How would you live into that Way of Being?
-Consider asking Google or ChatGPT what it would look like if you were to adopt that Way of Being.
 Consider the difference between your intention and action.
 If you were to practice that Way, how might it change your experience and outcomes?
 How might it change people’s experience of you?
 How might it impact your productivity, your team or your clients’ experience of you?

 Make an action plan for how you will live into that Way, then try it on for a while to see how it feels.
 Get some feedback and make adjustments until you develop familiarity and a workable relationship with the Way in question.
 A coach can be instrumental in easing your learning curve.